burnedikt/ansible-role-pip/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

+    install_setuptools: yes

+Whether or not to ensure python's `setuptools` are installed.
+Defaults to `yes` and is a workaround for [this issue](https://github.com/ansible/ansible/issues/47361).

     pip_package: python-pip

 The name of the packge to install to get `pip` on the system.
 You can set to `python3-pip`, for example, when using Python 3 on Ubuntu.